Constitution of the Club

 Election of Members

-22. The Committee will have power to elect to Honorary Membership eminent mountaineers, or persons who have rendered services of exceptional value to the Club or to mountaineering.
+- The Committee will receive recommendations from the Honorary Members Sub-Committee and elect to Honorary Membership eminent mountaineers, or persons who have rendered services of exceptional value to the Club or to mountaineering.

 Privileges and Liabilities of Members